gnanet/ssl.ca/README.md

 renewals.

-Release v0.3 is the result of several years of changes by Eric Dey in order to improve error handling, update the encryption strength, add handling for Subject Alternate Names add wildcard certificates.
+Release v0.3 is the result of several years of changes by Eric Dey in order to improve error handling, update the encryption strength, and add handling for Subject Alternate Names and wildcard certificates.

 ## Getting Started